Acsigen/sysadmin-playground/Windows/windows11.md

 After you completed the steps above, close the Registry Editor and the CMD window then click the **Back** button from the installation window and try to proceed with the installation again.
 This time should work.

+**I noticed that if you login with your Microsoft account and you had, at some point in time, a Windows 10 key activated on that account, the new Windows 11 installation (Home version) will automatically be activated with the Windows 10 key.**

 ## Source
 - [VMWare Knowledge Base](https://kb.vmware.com/s/article/86207)